|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Further in the future is a related problem known as warm state trapping, which will occur as the ocean temperature rises.
 Warm state trapping will trap Earth at a high atmospheric temperature, in circumstances similar to those which existed during the Paleocene Eocene Thermal Maximum (PETM) period about 55 million years ago.
 During the PETM period the polar ice caps completely melted and there was a global extinction of all large land animals.

-In Canada a major risk is rapid uncontrolled human immigration as large foreign populations seek relief from rising temperatures, rising sea level, violent storms and reduced agricultural capacity.
+In Canada and Russia a major risk is rapid uncontrolled human immigration as large foreign populations seek relief from rising temperatures, rising sea level, violent storms and reduced agricultural capacity.
 The Canadian government should face the full scope of this problem before it becomes completely out of control.
 Experience in Europe and the southern USA has demonstrated that when migrants are sufficiently motivated immigration controls are extremely difficult to enforce.

 The energy supply problems can be mitigated by orderly human population reduction.